Becoming an Exceptional Support Worker: A Guide

 Empathy forms the foundation of effective support work.
 Take the time to understand and relate to your client, their experiences, emotions and the challenges they face daily.
 Be fully present when working, focus on their verbal and non-verbal cues and show genuine interest and understanding.

-2. Embrace person-centred Care
+2. Embrace Person-Centred Care

 Recognise that each individual is unique, with their own strengths, preferences and goals.
 Adopt a person-centred approach by tailoring your support to their specific needs and aspirations.
 Involve them in decision-making as much as possible, respect their choices and empower them to take an active role in shaping their own lives.